Raise the Debt Ceiling

 Like many households and businesses, the federal government borrows money.
 Whenever the federal government spends more than it takes in, the budget is in deficit and borrowed money makes up the difference.
 The government borrows money from individuals, businesses, and other governments by selling Treasury bonds.

-The government debt is the total of all the deficits accumulated over time minus any that have been paid off.
-In recent decades, the federal government has run a deficit nearly every year.
+The government debt is the total of all the annual deficits and surpluses accumulated over time.
+In recent decades, the federal government has run a deficit nearly every year, so nearly every year the total debt has grown.
 The only exceptions were the four years 1998-2001 during President Bill Clinton’s second term of office when the budget was in surplus and the country paid off some of its debt.
-Read more budget history.

 Is government debt a bad thing?

-As in any business or household, government borrowing is not necessarily a bad thing.
-It depends on what the money is used for.
-If the money is invested, that is, spent on things that will bring a future financial return (for example, a college education, a new factory, or infrastructure to make the economy work more smoothly) then borrowing makes sense.
+As in any business or household, borrowing could be either a good thing or a bad one.
+It depends on how the money is used.
+If the money is invested, that is, spent on things that will bring a future financial return that is greater than the cost of the interest payments, then borrowing is good for the country.
+Examples of investments that can raise future returns above the cost of interest payments include a college education, a new factory, infrastructure to make the economy work better and smarter, and a stimulus to boost economic recovery.

-A second concern is the possibility that large amounts of government borrowing could create a shortage of investment funds for others.
+But if the money is spent in ways that do not boost future revenue above the cost of interest, then borrowing is not wise and debt can become a problem.
+First, interest on the debt must be paid which could drain money from other uses.
+Second, large amounts of government borrowing could create a shortage of investment funds for other borrowers.
 Interest rates would rise and loans would become more expensive for firms and households, limiting their ability to borrow and invest.
 But if interest rates are low, as they are now, there is no shortage of money available for borrowers.
+The debt is not causing a shortage of investment funds.

 Finally, if the debt becomes so large that investors question whether it can ever be repaid, they might require very high rates of interest to offset their risk, or they might stop lending all together.
 Our current very low interest rates indicate investors continue to have confidence in the ability of the government to repay its debt.